ekondis/mixbench/README.md

 Makefile checks if HIP is available in the system, and generate HIP binaries accordingly.

-Two executables will be produced for each platform, i.e. "mixbench-cuda" & "mixbench-cuda-ro", "mixbench-ocl" & "mixbench-ocl-ro" and "mixbench-hip" & "mixbench-hip-ro".
-The first one follows different design approach than the second one so results typically differ.
+Two executables will be produced for each platform, i.e. "mixbench-cuda-alt" & "mixbench-cuda-ro", "mixbench-ocl-alt" & "mixbench-ocl-ro" and "mixbench-hip-alt" & "mixbench-hip-ro".
+The first one (-alt) follows different design approach than the second one (-ro) so results typically differ.
 The one that exhibits better performance is dependent on the underlying architecture and compiler characteristics.

 Execution results
 --------------